Shreya0322/C-Projects/README.md

 Each project is organized into its own folder and contains the source code along with a brief description.

 ## Requirements
--GCC Compiler
+- GCC Compiler
--Linux or Windows
+- Linux or Windows
--Command Line/Terminal
+- Command Line/Terminal

 ## Compilation
 Compile any C program using: